-E. coli loads exceeded the state standard (≤126 MPN/100mL) across all flow regimes at all sites (Figures 25a-i).
+E. coli loads exceeded the state standard (≤126 MPN/100mL) across all flow regimes at all sites, except VR24 (Figures 18a-i).
 Consistently elevated levels of E. coli are indicative of a chronic source of E. coli in the watershed that is contributing across all flow regimes, not just during very high or high flows.
+Single samples collected at VR24 are the highest in the watershed, but the low water levels brought on by the drought decreases the E. coli load traveling downstream from this area.